 As battery-powered devices go mobile, there is a natural interest in plugging into the cigarette lighter in order to conserve or even recharge battery packs during operation.
-But before you connect, be advised: you are plug-
+But before you connect, be advised: you are plugging into the supply from Hell.
+The main power line in an automobile is the source of a number of nasty potential transients, including load-dump, reverse-battery, and double-battery.

 Load-dump is the result of a loose battery cable.
 When the cable breaks connection, the field collapse in the alternator can cause a positive spike as high as 60V which takes several hundred milliseconds to decay.
-Reverse-battery is just what it says, while double-battery is a consequence of tow truck operators finding that a 24V jump start cranks cold engines faster than 12V.
+Reverse-battery is just what it says, while double-battery is a consequence of tow-truck operators finding that a 24V jump start cranks cold engines faster than 12V.

 The network shown in Figure 9 is the most straight forward approach to protect a DC/DC converter from the ravages of an automotive power line.
 The series diode prevents current from flowing during reverse-battery, while the transient suppressor clamps the input voltage during load-dump.
 Note that the transient suppressor should not conduct during double-battery operation, but must still clamp the input voltage below breakdown of the converter.
-Although the LTC3728 has a maximum input voltage of 36V, most applications will be limited to 30V by the MOSFET BVDSS.
+Although the LTC3727 has a maximum input voltage of 36V, most applications will be limited to 30V by the MOSFET BVDSS.